TawsifTorabi/SalesManagement_PHPDesktop/README.md

 ## Important Note:
 Before Starting to use api/pdf.php - Unzip **api.zip** in this directory with pdf.php </br>
+Youtube Tutorial Video will be available soon. </br>
 This folder should look alike, </br>

 	/Vendor